wmacfarl/wmacfarl.github.io/essays/some_axioms_about_teaching.md

 **Teaching Always Happens Somewhere**

 Every lesson sits inside layers—classroom, institution, neighborhood, society.
 Those layers tint every interaction.
-Middle-schoolers, grad students, adult
-night-owls: different clocks, different stakes.
-Backgrounds and languages shape how learners meet the material, the teacher, and each other.
+Middle-schoolers have different relationships to their peers, teachers, and school than grad students.
+Adults will learn differently at a community art center than at a professional development workshop.
+Everyone shows up with their own expectations based on where they are and where they've been.

 **Context Shapes Possibility**